Connect with others who understand.

 The Role of Extramedullary Disease in Metastasis

-Extramedullary myeloma cells can be located:
+Extramedullary myeloma cells can develop:

 • In soft tissues next to bone